 Volatiles in Silicate Melts

 Introduction: While the subject of my Ph.D. was the organic geochemistry of coal and I continue to focus my research or organic chemical problems in Earth and Space sciences, I have many years worked with my colleague Bjorn Mysen on the problem of volatiles (principally H2O, but also CO2, CH4, N2, NH3, and H2) and what they do in silicate melts.
-It should not surprise anyone that volatiles (water, CO2, H2, etc) have a profound effect on the "operation" of this planet- Water effects when rock melts, controls the viscosity of resultant magma, and like is the both influential and elusive parameter in geodynamics.
+It should not surprise anyone that volatiles (water, CO2, H2, etc) have a profound effect on the "operation" of this planet- Water effects when rock melts, controls the viscosity of resultant magma, and likely is both one of the most influential and elusive parameters in geodynamics.

 What I am learning is that we really do not have a robust physical chemical understanding of how volatiles interact with silicate melts- at the molecular level: Most of what one sees is derived from "partitioning experiments" where no description of valence, structure, or mechanism is ever (or rarely) provided.